apalbright/pdfs/papers/readme.txt

 This is where my paper PDFs live.
+They are always named in the format: "albright_paper-name.pdf"